tim-smart/node-parallel/README.md

         // The extra args gets suffixed onto the arguments sys.puts('The size of this example is: ' + buffer.length);

-        // next.parallel() is a function you need to call
+        // next.parallel is a variable you can pass which
-        // to return a callback that enables you to do
+        // enables you to do  multiple tasks at once.
-        // multiple tasks at once.
-It should only be used in cases
+        // It should only be used in cases where the expected
-        // where the expected arguments are: error, result fs.readdir(__dirname, next.parallel());
+        // arguments passed to the callback are: error, result fs.readdir(__dirname, next.parallel);
-        fs.readdir(path.join(__dirname, 'lib'), next.parallel());
+        fs.readdir(path.join(__dirname, 'lib'), next.parallel);
       }
     ]);